-Know when you're disconnected
+Know when you are disconnected

 - The top bar of the app will be red.

-This is the app's built-in kill switch at work, automatically blocking the internet upon VPN connection failure to ensure that your traffic is not accidentally leaked outside of our secure tunnel.
+This is the app's built-in kill switch at work, automatically blocking the Internet upon VPN connection failure to ensure that your traffic is not accidentally leaked outside of our secure tunnel.

 You will experience this in a few situations:

-- if you run out of time on your account while connected
+- If you run out of time on your account while connected.

-- while the app is establishing a connection when you start the app.
+- While the app is establishing a connection when you start the app.

-The app will continue to block your internet traffic until a secure connection is made or reestablished, or until you manually disconnect from the app.
+The app will continue to block your Internet traffic until a secure connection is made or reestablished, or until you manually disconnect from the app.